mytrout/Pipelines/Steps/Cryptography/README.md

 All software dependencies listed above use the [MIT License](https://licenses.nuget.org/MIT).

-## How do I use the steps in this library [DecryptStreamWithAes256Step](./src/DecryptStreamWithAes256Step.cs) ?
+## How do I use [DecryptStreamWithAes256Step](./src/DecryptStreamWithAes256Step.cs) in this library?

 ### sample C# code